Av-Dev3/learnovium/README.md

 If you have any questions or need help, please:
 - Open an issue on GitHub
-- Contact us at support@learnovai.com
+- Contact us at support@learnovium.com
 - Join our community Discord

 ---

-Built with ❤️ by the LearnovAI team
+Built with ❤️ by the Learnovium team